 The prerequisite (in accordance with § 4 SGB IV “Ausstrahlung” - German regulation according to which a person must remain insured in Germany even when on assignment in a foreign country) for the continuation of the compulsory German insurance is that the stay is limited in advance by contract that it is limited by the nature of the activity, or that the activity itself is limited (e.g., projects, productions, or research work).

-What does this mean for artists insured in Germany?
+What does this mean for artists and creatives insured in Germany?

 A freelance video artist insured in Germany visits Indonesia for one year to produce documentaries and film shots for an Indonesia-based festival organizer.
 He/She receives a service contract.
 Does his/her compulsory coverage through the Artists’ Social Security Fund remain in force?